MZanggl/flooent/README.md

 </small>

-Extending flooent's method is easy as pie thanks to `macro`.
+Extending flooent methods is easy as pie thanks to `macro`.

 ```javascript
 import { given.string } from 'flooent'